Economic Indicators

 This page shows twelve economic indicators that are actively watched by investors to assess the general economic health of the US.
+The charts are pulled directly from the FRED database so they are as real-time as the data you will find there.

 If interested in going a little deeper the Beige Book can be reviewed.
 It is issued by the Federal Reserve eight times a year and summarizes the general current economic conditions in each of the Fed’s twelve districts.